Introduction

 - Cisco Unified Serviceability > Tools > Control Center - Feature Services.

-- Begin with the publisher and select Restart on the Cisco Certificate Authority Proxy Function Service only where active.
+- Select the publisher and select Restart on the Cisco Certificate Authority Proxy Function Service, only if active.

 - Navigate to Cisco Unified Serviceability > Tools > Control Center - Feature Services.

-- Begin with the publisher then continue with the subscribers, restart Cisco TFTP Service only where active.
+- Begin with the publisher then continue with the subscribers, restart Cisco TFTP Service where status shows Started.

 - Reboot all Phones: